gradle/gradle/design-docs/play-support.md

 ### Open issues

 - Integration with existing Gradle javascript plugins.

-### Story: Developer includes compiled coffeescript assets in Play application

-Add a coffee script plugin as well as JavaScriptSourceSet and CoffeeScriptSourceSets and permit multiple instances.

-    plugins {
-        id 'play-application'
-        id 'play-coffeescript'
-    }

-    model {
-        components {
-            play(PlayApplicationSpec) {
-                sources {
-                    extraCoffeeScript(CoffeeScriptSourceSet) {
-                        sources.srcDir "src/extraCoffeeScript"
-                    }

-                    extraJavaScript(JavaScriptSourceSet) {
-                        sources.srcDir "src/extraJavaScript"
-                    }
-                }
-            }
-        }
-    }

-- Default coffeescript sourceset should be "app/assets/**/*.coffee"
-- Compiled coffeescript files will be added to the jar under "public"
-- Default javascript sourceset should be "app/assets/**/*.js"
-- Processed javascript sourceset should be added to the jar under "public"

-#### Test cases
-- Coffeescript and javascript sources are visible in the components report
-- Coffeescript sources successfully compiled to javascript
-- Compiled coffeescript is added to jar under "public"
-- Javascript sources are copied directly into jar under "public"
-- Can provide additional coffeescript sources
-- Can provide additional javascript sources
-- Build is incremental:
-    - Change in coffeescript source triggers recompile
-    - No change in coffeescript source does not trigger a recompile
-    - Removal of generated javascript triggers recompile
-    - Removal of coffeescript source files removes generated javascript

 ## Feature: Developer chooses target Play, Scala and/or Java platform